Skip to content

 • abstain from stimulants and addictive substances such as alcohol or cigarettes.

-• don't need a car, don't have expensive furniture or the latest technology - they only have the bare essentials.
+• don't need a car, don't have expensive furniture, and don't have the latest technology - they have only the bare necessities.

 Question: Can you think of any other characteristics of frugalists?
 Then feel free to write your ideas in the comments.